explainers-by-googlers/cross-origin-storage/README.md

 ### Security considerations

-The API works with [optional user consent](#optional-user-consent-and-permissions) before any reading cross-origin file access operation, and permission prompts, if shown, clearly inform users of the requesting site's intent, providing options to allow or deny access.
-There's no implicit cross-origin information leakage as files in COS are inaccessible without user agent approval (which may involve a prompt), ensuring no site can infer the presence or absence of specific files across origins without user interaction or user agent consent.
-User agents can customize permission prompts to minimize confusion while providing transparency.
-For example, user agents may decide that origins that stored files previously may access them without prompting, provided user agents deem it safe.
-User agents that allow third-party cookies may likewise consider exposing this API without a prompt.

 Access is scoped to individual files, [each identified by their hash](#hashing).
-Developers can't arbitrarily access any random files, ensuring limited and precise access control.
+Developers can't arbitrarily access any random files or obtain the complete list of resources in COS, ensuring limited and precise access control.
 Files are uniquely identified by their cryptographic hashes (for example, SHA-256), ensuring data integrity.
 Hashes prevent tampering with the file contents, that is, a site can be sure it gets the same contents from COS as if it had downloaded the file itself, as COS guarantees that each file's contents matches its hash.
 For enhanced protection, user agents can check file hashes against virus databases like [VirusTotal](https://www.virustotal.com/gui/home/search), and integrate with in-browser security features like [Safe Browsing](https://safebrowsing.google.com/) even before storing a file.

-File handles provided by the API can [only perform specific operations based on their context](#optional-user-consent-and-permissions) (for example, writing, but not reading, during creation).
-Misuse of file handles is mitigated by these constraints.

 User agents are envisioned to offer [settings UI for managing COS files](#handling-of-eviction), showing stored files and their associated origins.
 Users can manually evict files or clear all COS data, maintaining control over their storage.

-We envision user agents to enrich permission prompts based on the file hashes.
-For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the permission prompt and user agent settings UI.
+We envision user agents to enrich settings UI based on the file hashes.
+For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the settings UI.

 ### Privacy considerations

-Prompts can [differentiate between file existence checks and access requests](#optional-user-consent-and-permissions), reducing the risk of misuse or user misunderstanding.
-Recent origin access to a file is only visible to users via envisioned user agent settings UI, not to other origins.

-COS [use cases](#use-cases) are limited on purpose to mitigate abuse.
-The API is designed for large files, discouraging use for smaller assets like JavaScript libraries.
-Its permission model inherently discourages overuse due to user interruption.

-Files in COS may be evicted under critical storage pressure, maintaining system performance and preventing abuse of storage space.
+As a general rule, we expect this API to only be available when third-party cookies are enabled.

+#### Cross-site probing

+If a file is only used on certain kinds of websites, an attacker can discover that the user visited those sites by checking for the file's presence.
+For example, if someone has a game engine stored in COS, they probably play games on the web, which an attacker might exploit, for example, for targeted advertising.
+The attacker site would need to probe hashes of resources it's interested in.
+The `origins` field mitigates this risk by allowing origins to restrict resource access to a specific set of trusted origins, ensuring the resource isn't globally "probeable".
+Sites are expected to use this field for proprietary resources or when global COS cache hits are not expected.

+We expect user agents to implement safeguards against such attacks, for example, by limiting the number of probes, or by starting to lie if a known-evil site is probing.
+Each call to `requestFileHandles()` can be considered a probe, independent of the number of files requested, and user agents can limit the number of probes per site or even block probes from known-evil sites.
+Counting calls with multiple requested files as one single probe is fine, as the API doesn't reveal which file was (not) found, but just fails with a `NotFoundError` `DOMException`.
+Therefore, the attacker would still need to make multiple calls to probe for multiple files, which is more easily detectable and blockable by user agents.

+#### Cross-site leaks

+User agents are also expected to implement safeguards against developers trying to store potentially state-revealing resources in COS through console warnings.
+For example, if the user agent detects that a site is trying to store a resource with a hash that is unique or uncommon, it can warn the developer that this might be a privacy risk.

+### Cache flooding

+Sites are prevented from flooding the cache in an attempt to evict other sites' resources.
+Each site can only store a limited amount of data in COS, and if a site tries to exceed this limit, the user agent can block the attempt and log a warning to the console.

+#### Fingerprinting detection

+User agents are also expected to use (on-device) machine learning to identify possible fingerprinting attempts.
+For example, if a site crafts unique hashes for each user (which hints at fingerprinting), user agents can detect this and block the COS probing attempt.
+Popular browsers like Chrome have [successfully applied this technique](https://blog.google/products/chrome/building-a-more-helpful-browser-with-machine-learning/#:~:text=More%20peace%20of%20mind%2C%20less%20annoying%20prompts) for a long time to silence notification spam.

+The knowledge an attacker can gain about a user depends heavily on the popularity of the resources stored in COS.
+If a user has a very popular resource stored, like a common AI model, a large Wasm module, or a popular JavaScript library, the attacker can only learn that the user visited one of the many sites that use this resource, which is not very useful information.
+If a user has a very uncommon or even unique resource stored, the attacker can learn that the user visited one of the few sites (or the only site) that use this resource, which is more useful information.
+However, we expect that user agents will implement safeguards against such attacks, as described above.

 ## Stakeholder feedback / opposition